asavchuk/asavchuk/README.md

-- 👋 Hi, I’m Andre
+- Hi, I’m Andre.
+I live in a beautifull country.
+It's Ukraine.
-- 👀 I’m interested in programming, desing and painting
-- 🌱 I’m currently learning Flutter
+- Russian ship, fuck you!

 <!---
 asavchuk/asavchuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.